san-sei/documents/content/en/docs/administration/enrollment.md

     <img src="/images/vendor/Panel/addnewusergp.png">
 </p>

 As you can see the image below, you can turn the toggle on if you want to assign a security key now.
-If you turn the toggle on, you will have 3 options to add a security key, the first is to choose [Smartphone](#smartphone), the second is [Contactless card](#contactless-card) and the third is [Hardware security keys](#hardware-security-keys).
+If you turn the toggle on, you will have 3 options to assign a security key, the first is to choose [Smartphone](#smartphone), the second is [Contactless card](#contactless-card) and the third is [Hardware security keys](#hardware-security-keys).
 You can see the specified instructions in related sections.

 <p align="center">
     <img src="/images/vendor/Panel/addnewuserskdev.png">
 </p>

 ### Smartphone

 Turn the toggle on and choose Smartphone from the dropdown below as Security Key Device.

 From the “Smartphone Assignment” segment, you can define the security key specifications.

-Clicking the Next button to see the confirmation page.
+Click the Next button to see the confirmation page.

 <p align="center">
     <img src="/images/vendor/Panel/addnewusersmph.png">
 </p>

 By clicking the Confirm button on this page, an email containing an activation link will be sent to the user’s email address.
-The user’s status will be changed to “Pending” waiting for user to activate their security key.
+The user’s status will be changed to “Pending” waiting for the user to activate their security key.

 <p align="center">
     <img src="/images/vendor/Panel/addnewuserconfirm.png">
 </p>

-### Contactless card
+### Contactless Card

-Choose “Contactless Card” in “Security Key Device”, if you want to assign a contactless card to the user.
+Choose “Contactless Card” in “Security Key Device” if you want to assign a Contactless Card to the user.

 From “Choose how to activate” dropdown, you can either choose “Activate now” as an admin if you have the contactless card physically near you or “Activate by user” if the card is not with you.
 In case of “Activate by user”, the targeted user will receive an email containing a link to register the contactless card themself.